 We observe that the augmentation variety of the unlink is contained in that of Hopf link, corresponding to case (B) when $\epsilon(a_{12}) = \epsilon(a_{21}) =0$.
 In this case, all mixed cords are augmented to zero.
-Though Hopf link is non-split, some augmentations behave as if the framed cord algebra came from a split link.
-We remark that the idea of sending mixed cords to $0$ has been considered in contact geometry such as: \cite{Mi, AENV}.
+Though the Hopf link is non-split, some augmentations behave as if the framed cord algebra came from a split link.
+We remark that the idea of sending mixed cords to $0$ has been considered in contact geometry such as \cite{Mi, AENV}.

 We propose a counterpart of this phenomenon on the sheaf side.
-The following lemma will show that the direct sum of two simple sheaves which are microsupported along disjoint Legendrians is again simple.
+The following lemma shows that the direct sum of two simple sheaves which are microsupported along disjoint Legendrians is again simple.

 \begin{lem} Let $Y$ be a manifold, and $\Lambda_1,\Lambda_2\subset T^\infty Y$ two disjoint Legendrian submanifolds.
-If $\cF_1 \in D^{b,s}_{\Lambda_1}(Y), \cF_2 \in D^{b,s}_{\Lambda_2}(Y)$, then $\cF_1\oplus \cF_2 \in D^{b,s}_{\Lambda_1\sqcup\Lambda_2}(Y)$. \end{lem} \begin{proof} Because $\Lambda_1,\Lambda_2$ are disjoint, $\mu hom(\cF_1,\cF_2)|_{T^\infty Y} = \mu hom(\cF_2,\cF_1)|_{T^\infty Y} = 0$.
+If $\cF_1 \in Sh^{s}_{\Lambda_1}(Y), \cF_2 \in Sh^{s}_{\Lambda_2}(Y)$, then $\cF_1\oplus \cF_2 \in Sh^{s}_{\Lambda_1\sqcup\Lambda_2}(Y)$. \end{lem} \begin{proof} Because $\Lambda_1,\Lambda_2$ are disjoint, $\mu hom(\cF_1,\cF_2)|_{T^\infty Y} = \mu hom(\cF_2,\cF_1)|_{T^\infty Y} = 0$.
 The simpleness of $\cF_i$ yields $\mu hom(\cF_i,\cF_i)|_{T^{\infty}Y} = k_{\Lambda_i}$.
 Finally we have

 \end{proof}